(32) Draping an image over topography¶

 The call the grdview plots a topography map of northwest continental Europe, with the flagged draped over it and with shading to show the little topography there is. coast is used in conjunction with grdtrack and plot3d to plot borders “at altitude”.
 Something similar is done at the end to plot some symbols and names for cities.

 The script produces the plot in the Figure fig_ex32.
-Note that the PNG image of the flag can be downloaded directly in the call the grdconvert, but we have commented that out in the example because it requires compilation with GDAL support.
+Note that the PNG image of the flag can be downloaded directly in the call the grdconvert, but we have commented that out in the example.
 You will also see the grdcut command commented out because we did not want to store the 58 MB DEM file, whose location is mentioned in the script.